element36-io/hyperfridge-r0/docs/guest-hyperfridge.md

 ### Bank signature validation

-Validation of signatures follows [XML sigantures Standard](https://datatracker.ietf.org/doc/html/rfc3275#section-3.1.2) Signature Generation on Signature generation and standard in Ebics 2.5, see [PDF here](https://www.cfonb.org/fichiers/20130612170023_6_4_EBICS_Specification_2.5_final_2011_05_16_2012_07_01.pdf).
+Validation of signatures follows [XML signatures Standard](https://datatracker.ietf.org/doc/html/rfc3275#section-3.1.2) Signature Generation on Signature generation and standard in Ebics 2.5, see [PDF here](https://www.cfonb.org/fichiers/20130612170023_6_4_EBICS_Specification_2.5_final_2011_05_16_2012_07_01.pdf).

 Here is an excerpt of the standard;  - check out `createTestResponse.sh` and `checkResponse.sh` for details.